Level: Beginner, Intermediate, Advanced

 This basic bridge, in supine on a Roller, focuses on deep abdominal and glutes recruitment.
 It is also fabulous for lumbar spine mobility and upper body awareness.
 It can be easily progressed from a beginner through to an advanced exercise.

-In the video below Samantha demonstrates a basic bridge on the roller and then a more advanced bridge with a bent knee fall out with resistance.
+In the video below Samantha demonstrates a basic bridge on the roller and then adds bent knee fall out with resistance in the bridge.
 It is worth noting that Sam has some difficulty with her lumbar spine mobility.
 This would be a great exercise for her to continue doing!

 - supine on the roller with knees bent and knees and feet hip width apart, (see basic set up)